jooherrera/CoderProject/README.md

 ## If everything its OK! :white_check_mark:

-- Go to its root directory and run `npm start` to start the application.
+- Run `npm start` to start the application.